ibm-cloud-docs/assistant/deploy-phone.md

 For the best customer experience, design your dialog with the capabilities of the phone integration in mind:

 - Do not include HTML elements in your dialog text responses.
 To add formatting, use Markdown.
 For more information, see [Simple text response](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-overview#dialog-overview-simple-text).
-- The phone integration does not support chat transfers that are initiated with the *Connect to human agent* response type.
-Use the [vgwActTransfer](/docs/assistant?topic=assistant-dialog-voice-actions#dialog-voice-actions-transfer) command instead.
+- Use the *Connect to human agent* response type to initiate a transfer to a human agent.
+For more information, see [Transferring a call to a human agent](/docs/assistant?topic=assistant-dialog-voice-actions#dialog-voice-actions-transfer).
+- Use the *Channel transfer* response type to initiate a transfer to the web chat integration.
+For more information, see [Transferring the caller to the web chat integration](/docs/assistant?topic=assistant-dialog-voice-actions#dialog-voice-actions-transfer-channel).
 - The *pause* response type is not supported.
 If you want to add a pause, use the `turn_settings.timeout_count` context variable (for more information, see [Context variables that are set by your dialog or actions](/docs/assistant?topic=assistant-phone-context#phone-context-variables-set-by-dialog)).
 - You can include search skill response types in dialog nodes that the phone integration will read.
 The introductory message (*I searched my knowledge base* and so on), and then the body of only the first search result is read.